StefanoFioravanzo/SRDCP/README.md

 The Cooja Network Simulator is part of the Contiki project and was built to run simulations of network software developed with Contiki.
 Cooja allows to simulate both large-scale networks or fully emulated hardware devices in extreme detail.

-Under the `sim/` folder there are instructions to run some Cooja simulations on simple networks and how to parse the results.
-A summary of the simulations' results is under `results/`.
+Under the `sim/` folder there are instructions to run some Cooja simulations on simple networks and how to parse the results as well as a summary and discussion of the simulations' results.

 ### Build